Textless Speech-to-Speech Translation on Real Data: Experimental Setup

-In addition, we investigate incorporating S2ST data automatically mined from LibriVox~\citep{duquenne2021multimodal}.
-The approach is a generalization to the audio domain of distance-based bitext mining in the text domain~\citep{ccmatrix:2021:acl}.
-The underlying idea is to first learn a joint fixed-size representation for text and audio.
-In the resulting embedding space, sentences with similar meaning are close, independent of the modality or language.
-This technique was applied to mine for speech-to-speech alignments in 73k hours of LibriVox\footnote{\url{https://librivox.org/api/info}} audio-books in En, and more than 1.5k hours in Fr and Es.
-We had early access to this S2S corpus.
-It will be freely available by the end of 2021.\footnote{\url{https://github.com/facebookresearch/LASER}} For each alignment pair, a semantic similarity score is provided which can be used to filter subsets of all the data, focusing either on precision or recall. \autoref{tab:s2s_data} summarizes the statistics of the data used in the experiments for each language pair.

-\paragraph{TTS data} We train the unit-based HiFi-GAN vocoder using TTS data for each language.
-We pre-process the data by applying VAD to remove silence at both ends of the audio.
+\paragraph{TTS data} We train the unit-based HiFi-GAN vocoder using TTS data, pre-processed with VAD to remove silence at both ends of the audio.
 No text data is required during vocoder training.
-However, we use audios from TTS datasets due to its high quality.
 In addition, we use the same TTS dataset to train the T2U model for generating reference target units in speech normalizer training and to build the cascaded baselines described in Section~\ref{sec:baseline}.